Leave a Reply

 1. Preheat oven to 350 degrees F. In a stand or electric mixer, beat the butter and sugars until well combined.
 Beat in peanut butter until combined then beat in the egg and vanilla.

-2. In a large bowl mix the flour and salt.
+2. In a large bowl mix the flour baking soda and salt.
 Slowly add to wet ingredients on slow speed.
 Add in Cap’n Crunch Cereal until just combined.
 With a medium cookie scoop, scoop dough onto a parchment or silpat lined baking sheet.
 With the tines of a fork, press gently forming a criss cross shape over tops.
 Bake for 10-12 minutes or until baked to your liking.

 2 1/2 dozen cookies